jbduncan/jupiter-collection-testers/CONTRIBUTING.md

 `git rebase -i`, following the instructions in ["squashing commits with rebase"](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).

-If your PR resolves an issue or multiple issues, please add a respective line towards the end of the body of the PR text, just above the boilerplate text for the Contributor License Agreement.
+If your PR resolves one or more issues, please add a respective line at the end of the body of the PR text, just above the boilerplate text for the Contributor License Agreement.
 For example, use the following message if issue #42 is fully resolved.
 ```
 Resolves: #42
 ```